spryker/spryker-docs/docs/scos/user/features/202108.0/multiple-carts-feature-overview.md

 {% info_block infoBox %}

-These could be, for instance, a shopping cart for daily purchases or a shopping cart for goods that you purchase once in a month.
+These could be, for example, a shopping cart for daily purchases or a shopping cart for goods that you purchase once in a month.

 {% endinfo_block %}